On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

-Expanding the recursion, we obtain \refeq{eq:conv-expcsrplstageII}.
+Expanding the recursion, we obtain \cref{eq:conv-expcsrplstageII}.
 Since $\theta_j,t,\mu>0$ we have $1-t\,\mu\,\theta_j<1$.
-Finally, $\theta_j<2$ and $t<\frac{1}{L}\le \frac{1}{2 \,\mu}$ imply $1-t\,\mu\,\theta_j>0$. \end{proof} Looking at \refeq{eq:conv-expcsrplstageII}, we see that larger values of $\theta_j$ lead to tighter bounds for the expected convergence rate of GD.
-Comparing \refeq{eq:plineq_nonconvex} and \refeq{eq:conv-expcsrplstageII}, when $\theta_j>1$ for many iteration steps $j$, it is likely to achieve a stricter bound than the one available for exact arithmetic; on the contrary, when $\theta_j<1$ for many indices $j$ we probably get a larger bound.
-Next we prove that under the same condition as \refprop{prop:ucsr}, the monotonicity of GD is also guaranteed when employing $\srh$ for $\boldsymbol{\sigma}_2$. \begin{proposition} Under the same assumptions of \refprop{prop:ucsr}, but instead of using $\csr$ now $\boldsymbol{\sigma}_2$ is obtained using $\srh$, if $\theta_k\ge 0$ in \refeq{eq:case2_theta} then
+Finally, $\theta_j<2$ and $t\le \frac{1}{L}\le \frac{1}{2 \,\mu}$ imply $1-t\,\mu\,\theta_j>0$. \end{proof} \cref{prop:convergencerate_c2_csr} demonstrates that, under the condition $\theta_j>0$, GD converges linearly to a neighborhood of the optimal point.
+Looking at \cref{eq:conv-expcsrplstageII}, we see that larger values of $\theta_j$ lead to tighter bounds for the expected convergence rate of GD.
+Comparing \cref{eq:plineq_nonconvex} and \cref{eq:conv-expcsrplstageII}, when $\theta_j>1$ for many iteration steps $j$, it is likely to achieve a stricter bound than the one available for exact arithmetic; on the contrary, when $\theta_j<1$ for many indices $j$ we probably get a larger bound.
+Next, we prove that under the same condition as \cref{prop:monoto_csr}, the monotonicity of GD is also guaranteed when employing $\srh$ for $\bsigma_2$. \begin{proposition} Under the same assumptions of \cref{prop:monoto_csr}, but instead of using $\csr$ now $\bsigma_2$ is obtained by $\srh$, if $\theta_k > 0$ in \cref{eq:case2_theta} then

 \end{proposition} \begin{proof} Denote by $\cals$ the finite set of values that may be taken by $t\,(\nabla f(\wt\bx^{(k)})_i+\sigma_{1,i}^{(k)})$.
 Let $\cals_{1}$ indicate the subset of values of $\cals$ such that $0<p_\eps(t\,(\nabla f(\wt\bx^{(k)})_i+\sigma_{1,i}^{(k)}))<1$.
 Analogously, we define the subsets $\cals_{2}$ and $\cals_{3}$ corresponding to the conditions $p_\eps=0$ and $p_\eps=1$, respectively.
 Finally, we introduce the quantity